shirish93/shirish93.github.io/_ideas/2024-03-15-student-clean-project.md

 -   Partner with NGOs and government agencies to secure funding and expand the program to include other neighborhoods and municipalities.

--   Track and report program outcomes transparently, showing its positive impact on public hygiene, waste management, and community engagement.
+-   Track and report program outcomes transparently, showing its positive impact on public hygiene, waste management, and community involvement.

 **Evaluation and Measurement**